-Welcome to a tutorial and example of how to upload an image using AJAX and PHP.
-The Stone Age of the Internet is long over, and gone are the days where we have to reload the entire page to submit a form.
+Welcome to a tutorial on how to AJAX upload an image in PHP.
+The Stone Age of the Internet is long over, and gone are the days when we have to reload the entire page to upload a file.
+Let us walk through simple examples of using AJAX to upload images in this guide – Read on!

 TABLE OF CONTENTS